Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ----

-**Note:** In the example above we incorporate a call fo the XPath `format-date()` function in our XQuery.
+**Note:** In the example above we incorporate a call to the XPath `format-date()` function in our XQuery.
 We illustrate below how to improve performance by using an eXist-db field to create the formatted date at index time, which avoids the processing overhead of running it (repeatedly) at query time.

 ----